-As I prepare for the launch the conversations podcast, I'd like to introduce you to the show, tell you how it started, and talk about what’s in store for you.
+As I prepare for the launch of the conversations podcast, I'd like to introduce you to the show, tell you how it started, and talk about what’s in store for you.

 In September 2007, I launched the program as a series of public conversations at a tech incubator in Ann Arbor, MI.
 After 91 years of running a boutique creative services firm (okay, that’s dog years but I worked like one so it seems relevant) I wanted to explore creative thinking in another way.
 I had questions and I wanted answers.
 How does creativity arise, how is it used, how do people get it when they don’t have it and, most of all, how does creativity contribute to their professional success and their personal fulfillment?